MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/fusion-dev-ebook/07-adding-functionality-to-app.md

 -   Add a photograph of the work done on a boiler or air conditioning unit, and add it to the appointment details on the **Edit Appointment** screen.
 This image could prove useful as documentary evidence of repairs performed.
 The **Edit Appointment** screen currently enables the user to add an image to the appointment, but the image isn't saved as this feature hasn't been fully implemented yet.
 The reason for this omission is that Kiana and Preeti need to determine the best place to store image data.
 Caleb would like this functionality added as soon as possible.

--   View a complete appointment history for a customer, to track repairs requested for that customer and monitor any ongoing issues that may require repeated callouts.
+-   View a complete appointment history for a customer, to track repairs requested for that customer, and monitor any ongoing issues that may require repeated callouts.

 -   Order parts from the **Part Details** screen.